Government of Transnistria

-The Government of Pridnestrovian Moldavian Republic is the political leadership of the unrecognized, but de facto independent, Pridnestrovian Moldavian Republic, better known in English as Transnistria.
+The Government of Pridnestrovian Moldavian Republic is the political leadership of the unrecognized, but de facto independent, Pridnestrovian Moldavian Republic (PMR), commonly known in English as Transnistria.

 Executive branch

-The institute of government and the post of Prime minister of Transnistria were introduced on January 1, 2012 in accordance with the amendments made to the Transdniestrian Constitution in June 2011.
+The institute of government and the post of Prime minister were introduced on January 1, 2012, in accordance with the amendments made to the constitution in June 2011.
 Until January 1, 2012, the PMR Cabinet of Ministers formed the presidential powers as the head of the executive power of the republic.
-The ministers were directly subordinate to the head of the Transnistrian state.
+The ministers were directly subordinate to the head of state.
 In accordance with the amendments, the supreme executive authority of the PMR becomes a government composed of the chairman of the PMR government, his deputies, ministers, and heads of state administrations of cities and regions.

 The government of the PMR operates on the basis of the PMR Constitution, constitutional laws and laws of the PMR, as well as the legal acts of the President of the PMR.
-Based on the Constitution of Transnistria, the Government exercises the following powers:
+Based on the Constitution of the Pridnestrovian Moldavian Republic, the Government exercises the following powers: